aatuh/recsys/docs/simulations_and_guardrails.md

 - **Use this when:** You need pre-deployment evidence, want to replay a customer catalog, or must diagnose a guardrail failure from CI.
 - **Outcome:** Bundled reports (quality metrics, scenario summaries, guardrail verdicts) tied to specific env profiles and fixtures.
 - **Not for:** Simple QA of API payloads or hosted integrations—stick to `docs/quickstart_http.md` for those scenarios.

 ---

+## What guardrails are (plain language)

+- Guardrails are **automatic checks** that block bad changes (for example, drops in key metrics or loss of starter experiences) before they reach real users.
+- They encode **minimum expectations** for coverage, diversity, and quality so experiments cannot silently erode your KPIs.
+- They run the same way on every change, which means stakeholders can trust that configuration and rule updates meet an agreed safety bar.

+### How simulations fit in

+- Simulations **replay traffic or scripted scenarios** against proposed configurations to produce metrics and evidence bundles.
+- Guardrails read those metrics and decide whether a change passes or fails.
+- Together, they let you review a change with data (“show me the impact on coverage and starter profiles”) before pushing it live.

+---